-Fees for entering the park depend on the type of pass you choose and your vehicle.
+Fees for entering the park depend on the type of pass you choose and the size of your vehicle.
 You can opt for a single-use park pass (good for seven days).
 Other options include an annual parks pass, or the America the Beautiful Interagency Annual Pass that covers all national parks and federal fee areas.
 For full fee details visit the fees and passes page.

 Weather, Road Conditions and Visiting Tips for Yosemite

-With elevation ranging from 2,000 to 13,000 feet, conditions vary dramatically.
+With elevations ranging from 2,000 to 13,000 feet, conditions vary dramatically.
 Foothills can be springlike when mountain passes are fully in the grip of winter.
 The higher you go, the colder and more temperamental the weather will become.